wouterj/wouterj.github.io/_posts/2019-03-20-understanding-symfony-security-by-using-it-standalone.md

 ---
 layout: post
-title: 'Understanding Symfony Security by using it standalone'
+title: 'Understanding Symfony Security by Using it Standalone'
 categories: article
 tags: symfony security